 Dave Glick, USA

-Tim Kimber, IBM Software Group, Hursley, UK

-Stephanie Fetzer, IBM Software Group, Charlotte, USA

 Steve Marting, Progeny, USA

 Alejandro Rodriguez, NCSA, Urbana-Champaign, IL, USA

 Intellectual Property Statement

 The OGF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
 Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementers or users of this specification can be obtained from the OGF Secretariat.